Logitech/logi_bridge_sdk/README.md

 ### Hands

-Starting from release 1.0.0, the BridgeSDK also include the ability to overlay your hands on top of the 3D keyboard model.
+Starting from release 1.0.0, the BridgeSDK also includes the ability to overlay your hands on top of the 3D keyboard model.
 We believe this is a much needed feature to allow any person to type in VR (touchtypist & non).
 Please read the related chapter in the documentation file.

 <p align="center">
 <img src="documentation/pictures/hands_1.jpg">